-Through Lena and Niels (Hamburg), Chabi (Zaragoza), Mina (Paris), Dan (London), Michael (Nice) and Muli (Berlin), the film intends to bear witness to what happened to those who experienced first-hand the atrocities of the police blitz at the Diaz School and the tortures inflicted at the Bolzaneto Barracks in Genoa in 2001.
-In the protagonists’ shared narration, Muli’s story stands out.
+Through individuals from Hamburg, Zaragoza, Paris, London, Nice and Berlin, the film intends to bear witness to what happened to those who experienced first-hand the atrocities of the police blitz at the Diaz School and the tortures inflicted at the Bolzaneto Barracks in Genoa in 2001.

 another films about the days of Genoa, the most important days for the generation that grew up in the years between old and new century. my generation. good one or bad one, I don't care. what is completely misleading is the title of the doc. if you want to know something more about the Black Block, you can't find nothing here. almost nothing. a wasted opportunity